 Biotin is a vitamin which is known to promote healthy hair and skin, mainly if you are known to have a biotin vitamin deficiency.
 But for genetic causes, biotin may not work.

 How to cure a receding hairline as a teenager?

 The best way to treat receding hairline is early diagnosis and treatment.
-The earlier the treatment is started the better your chances are to restore the hairline.
+Earlier the treatment is started the better your chances are to restore the hairline.
 With modern tools of diagnosis and a consultation with an experienced dermatologist will help determine the root cause putting you on the road to recovery.